-Getting into pallet crafting just use your imagination there is so much you can do if you just take a few minutes and think.
-Recycling wood is great and lot of people appreciates the idea of recycling wood.
-Does take a lot of time, knuckle busting and lots of swearing but well worth it.
+Getting into pallet crafting just uses your imagination there is so much you can do if you just take a few minutes and think.
+Recycling wood is great and a lot of people appreciate the idea of recycling wood.
+Does take a lot of time, knuckle-busting, and lots of swearing but well worth it.

 What is your guilty pleasure?

-Some of my guilty pleasures are sitting watching car building show, home channels and drinking beer.
-Even thou I know I should get off the couch and do something there is times you just need to sit.
+Some of my guilty pleasures are sitting watching car building shows, home channels, and drinking beer.
+Even thou I know I should get off the couch and do something there are times you just need to sit.

 What is your favorite thing to do (other than crafting)?

-Other that crafting I love to watch my kids play soccer and even coaching there team.
-Love to cook barbeque and smoke meats.
+Other than crafting I love to watch my kids play soccer and even coaching their team.
+Love to cook barbeque and smoked meats.